Background to Aryadeva's Chapters on Emptiness

 Introduction

-We’ve been going through, in summary, the main points of the sixteen chapters of Aryadeva’s Four Hundred Verse Treatise.
-And we saw that the first eight chapters speak about how to rid ourselves of incorrect views concerning conventional truth.
-And now we’re ready to look at the second eight chapters, which talk about how to overcome or rid ourselves of incorrect understanding of the deepest truth (in other words, voidness).
-And, as I mentioned yesterday, this second half of the text is extremely deep, profound, and difficult to understand, and requires a great deal of background.
-The reason for that is that there are many different tenet systems of philosophical views about how things exist and what exists, both within the Buddhist sphere and the non-Buddhist Indian sphere, and Aryadeva refers to most of them and refutes the various assertions of them which are incorrect from the point of view of the school that he represents, which is the Prasangika school within Madhyamaka.
-And this is considered by all the Tibetan traditions to be the deepest and most sophisticated view, the view that is necessary for actually achieving liberation and enlightenment.
-Although the other schools say that you can achieve liberation with their view.
+We’ve been going through, in summary, the main points of the 16 chapters of Aryadeva’s Four Hundred Verse Treatise.
+We saw that the first eight chapters speak about how to rid ourselves of incorrect views concerning conventional truth.
+Now we’re ready to look at the second eight chapters, which talk about how to overcome or rid ourselves of incorrect understanding of the deepest truth (in other words, voidness).
+As I previously mentioned, this second half of the text is extremely deep, profound and difficult to understand; it requires a great deal of background.
+The reason for that is that there are many different tenet systems of philosophical views about how things exist and what exists, both within the Buddhist and the non-Buddhist Indian sphere.
+Aryadeva refers to most of them and refutes the various assertions of them which are incorrect from the point of view of the school that he represents, which is the Prasangika school within Madhyamaka.
+This is considered by all the Tibetan traditions to be the deepest and most sophisticated view, the view that is necessary for actually achieving liberation and enlightenment.
+Although the other schools say that we can achieve liberation with their view.

-The ones that Aryadeva specifically mentions and deals with are, within the non-Buddhist schools, Nyaya-Vaisheshika – Nyaya and Vaisheshika are two schools, but they assert very similar things – then Samkhya and Vedanta.
-It doesn’t specify which aspect of Vedanta, but it would obviously be very, very early – what later is called Vedanta, but basically based on the Upanishads.
-And, within the Buddhist fold, he speaks primarily about various assertions by the Vaibhashika school, with a little bit of mention of Sautrantika, and only very brief points about Chittamatra.
-(Both Vaibhashika and Sautrantika are within the Hinayana systems.
-Chittamatra is Mahayana.)
+The ones that Aryadeva specifically mentions and deals with are within the non-Buddhist schools, Nyaya-Vaisheshika – Nyaya and Vaisheshika are two schools, but they assert very similar things – then it’s Samkhya and Vedanta.
+The text doesn’t specify which aspect of Vedanta, but it would obviously be very, very early – what later is called Vedanta but basically based on the Upanishads.
+Within the Buddhist fold, he speaks primarily about various assertions by the Vaibhashika school, with a little bit of mention of Sautrantika, and only very brief points about Chittamatra (both Vaibhashika and Sautrantika are within the Hinayana systems, while Chittamatra is Mahayana).
 He also makes a little bit of mention of the Jain position, which is also non-Buddhist, but doesn’t go into its philosophical assertions.
-And, within Madhyamaka, there isn’t really a discussion specifically in terms of Prasangika versus Svatantrika, because this text could be interpreted in several ways within Madhyamaka.
-But one could certainly understand certain points that are being made here from the point of view of a Prasangika refutation of Svatantrika.
+Within Madhyamaka, there isn’t really a discussion specifically in terms of Prasangika versus Svatantrika, because this text could be interpreted in several ways within Madhyamaka.
+However, one could certainly understand certain points that are being made here from the point of view of a Prasangika refutation of Svatantrika.

-Now all of these are very deep, profound philosophical systems, both the Buddhist and the non-Buddhist.
-And, given the timerestrictions of the teachings here and the teachings His Holiness will be giving, I don’t think that it’s going to be possible for either myself or His Holiness to give all the background that would be necessary to be able to really follow the text in its profundity.
+Now, all of these are very deep, profound philosophical systems, both the Buddhist and the non-Buddhist.
+Given the time restrictions of the teachings here and the teachings His Holiness will be giving, I don’t think that it’s going to be possible for either myself or His Holiness to give all the background that would be necessary to be able to really follow the text in its profundity.

-Also, concerning this Svatantrika-Prasangika distinction, you should realize that it was the Tibetans who made that clear distinction by giving it those names.
-And they base this on Madhyamaka commentaries written by Indian masters who lived after Nagarjuna and Aryadeva.
-So what is taught by Nagarjuna and Aryadeva, although they can be interpreted as (and the Gelugpas certainly do interpret it as) being very strongly Prasangika, it basically predates that type of clear distinction in different Indian commentarial traditions.
+Also, concerning this Svatantrika-Prasangika distinction, we should realize that it was the Tibetans who made that clear distinction by giving it those names.
+They base this on Madhyamaka commentaries written by Indian masters who lived after Nagarjuna and Aryadeva.
+What is taught by Nagarjuna and Aryadeva, although they can be interpreted (and the Gelugpas certainly do interpret it) as being very strongly Prasangika, basically predates that type of clear distinction in different Indian commentarial traditions.

-Also what is often very confusing is that these various schools, particularly the Buddhist ones, will use common technical terminology concerning modes of existence, and so on, which each school will define differently.
-And so that makes the discussion rather complicated, because if you don’t know what definition they are using for a specific term, then you could very easily ascribe an inappropriate definition to it and get quite confused by the discussion.
-And there are various Tibetan interpretations of what each of the Indian schools said as well.
-So it makes it even more complicated.
+Also, what is often very confusing is that these various schools, particularly the Buddhist ones, will use common technical terminology concerning modes of existence and so on, which each school will define differently.
+That makes the discussion rather complicated, because if we don’t know what definition they are using for a specific term, then we could very easily ascribe an inappropriate definition to it and get quite confused by the discussion.
+There are also various Tibetan interpretations of what each of the Indian schools said as well.
+This makes it even more complicated.

-Now, as I said, I don’t even know whether His Holiness will go into a deep explanation of the Prasangika view of voidness – he may, and he probably will, but there’s no guarantee – because the text itself basically follows what later will be called the Prasangika method, which is to take a position of a certain school and point out the absurd conclusions and inconsistencies within it.
-So it doesn’t try to prove (which is the Svatantrika method) something else.
+Now, as I said, I don’t even know whether His Holiness will go into a deep explanation of the Prasangika view of voidness.
+He may, and he probably will, but there’s no guarantee because the text itself basically follows what later will be called the Prasangika method, which is to take a position of a certain school and point out the absurd conclusions and inconsistencies within it.
+It doesn’t try to prove something else, which is the Svatantrika method.
 What it does is try to show that what the other people are asserting is absurd and self-contradictory.
-So, in the text itself, it doesn’t actually explain even the Madhyamaka view, let alone the Prasangika view.
-But His Holiness might provide that as a background.
+In the text itself, it doesn’t actually explain even the Madhyamaka view, let alone the Prasangika view.
+However, His Holiness might provide that as a background.

 Truly Established Existence in the Various Tenet Systems

-Now, just as a little bit of background, what I thought to do is to just explain one particular term which is going to appear over and again in the explanation, let’s put it that way, although you don’t actually find the term in the text itself.
-But this is the term which is usually translated as “true existence” (bden-par grub-pa).
-And, just as an example, to show you how it has different definitions in each of the Indian schools – it doesn’t mean the same, but you will undoubtedly hear this term over again in the explanation – just one very, very basic difference is that, for the Vaibhashika, Sautrantika, and Chittamatra systems, they assert that truly existent phenomena really do exist; “truly existent” does mean what the word says, that it really does exist.
-Whereas for both Madhyamaka divisions – Svatantrika and Prasangika – truly existent existence doesn’t exist at all; you think it truly exists, but it doesn’t.
-So that’s clearly a very major difference in the usage of the terms.
+Now, just as a little bit of background, what I thought to do is to just explain one particular term which is going to appear over and again in the explanation, although we don’t actually find the term in the text itself.
+Nevertheless, this is the term which is usually translated as “true existence” (bden-par grub-pa).
+Just as an example, to show how it has different definitions in each of the Indian schools – it doesn’t mean the same, but we will undoubtedly hear this term over again in the explanation.
+Just one very, very basic difference is that, for the Vaibhashika, Sautrantika and Chittamatra systems, they assert that truly existent phenomena really do exist; “truly existent” does mean what the word says, that things really exist.
+Whereas for both Madhyamaka divisions – Svatantrika and Prasangika – truly existent existence doesn’t exist at all; we think things truly exist, but they don’t.
+That’s clearly a very major difference in the usage of the terms.

-Now, within those schools that say truly existent phenomena actually do exist, then we also have different definitions of “true existence.”
-But, before we get into that, I think that there is a very important point that we need to understand in order to refine our way of understanding these terms.
-And this is that what they’re talking about in these discussions is not actual existence itself, in most cases; what they’re talking about is what establishes that something exists, what establishes or proves or demonstrates that something exists.
+Within those schools that say truly existent phenomena actually do exist, we also have different definitions of “true existence.”
+Before we get into that, I think that there is a very important point that we need to understand in order to refine our way of understanding these terms.
+What they’re talking about in these discussions is not actual existence itself, in most cases; what they’re talking about is what establishes that something exists, what establishes or proves or demonstrates that something exists.
 Therefore, I like to translate it as “truly established existence” or “non-truly established existence,” and I’ll explain what is meant by this.

-Now another distinction that we need to understand, because this is discussed over and over again, and the term is used over and over again, and I don’t know how it will be translated, but I translate it as “functional phenomenon” (dngos-po) and “nonfunctional phenomenon” (dngos-med).
-And usually those two terms are equivalent to – “functional phenomenon” being so-called “impermanent,” and “nonfunctional” being “permanent.”
-However, the terms themselves very literally are “phenomenon” and “non-phenomenon,” and so sometimes they’re understood as existent and nonexistent things.
-So, if the translator translates it as “existent phenomenon” or just “phenomenon” and “non-phenomenon,” please understand that that’s not the level of interpretation that Aryadeva is using throughout the text; he’s speaking more in terms of functional and nonfunctional phenomena.
-But, for instance, in Shantideva’s text there are some places where he uses the terms and they have both meanings, and both ways of understanding it have sense in the verses referring to both levels of meaning of the term.
+Another distinction that we need to understand because this is discussed over and over again, and the term is used over and over again, and I don’t know how it will be translated, but I translate it as “functional phenomenon” (dngos-po) and “nonfunctional phenomenon” (dngos-med).
+Usually, those two terms are equivalent to “functional phenomenon” being so-called “impermanent” and “nonfunctional” being “permanent.”
+However, the terms themselves very literally are “phenomenon” and “non-phenomenon,” and so sometimes they’re understood as existent and non-existent things.
+If the translator translates it as “existent phenomenon” or just “phenomenon” and “non-phenomenon,” please understand that that’s not the level of interpretation that Aryadeva is using throughout the text; he’s speaking more in terms of functional and nonfunctional phenomena.
+However, for instance, in Shantideva’s text, there are some places where he uses the terms, and they have both meanings and both ways of understanding it make sense in the verses referring to both levels of meaning of the term.

-“Functional” and “nonfunctional” means basically to perform a function, which means, more specifically, to act as a cause for bringing about a result.
-So it performs a function; it brings about a result.
-And it’s something which is – a synonym for it is – it’s usually translated as “conditioned” and “unconditioned” phenomena, although I prefer “affected” and “unaffected.”
+“Functional” and “nonfunctional” basically means to perform a function, which means more specifically, to act as a cause for bringing about a result.
+It performs a function and brings about a result.
+It’s something which is – a synonym for it – is usually translated as “conditioned” and “unconditioned” phenomena, although I prefer “affected” and “unaffected.”
 It means that it is affected (or brought about) by causes, or it’s not affected or brought about by causes and circumstances.
-“Affected” is more broad, actually, more broad a term.
-So a functional phenomenon is affected by causes and conditions – it’s caused by them, brought about by them – or, even if it exists, it’s affected by them, and it brings about a result.
+“Affected” is a broader term.
+Thus, a functional phenomenon is affected by causes and conditions – it’s caused by them, brought about by them.
+Even if it exists, it’s affected by them, and it brings about a result.
 Because of that, it’s impermanent.
-“Impermanent” here – remember, I always prefer “nonstatic” – in other words, it’s changing.
+In terms of “impermanent” here, remember, I always prefer “nonstatic” – in other words, it’s changing.
 It changes.
-So it comes about, it does something, it changes.
+It comes about, it does something, it changes.
 It doesn’t remain static.
-Whereas a nonfunctional phenomenon is something which is not affected – it’s unaffected or unconditioned – by causes and circumstances.
+Whereas a nonfunctional phenomenon is something that is not affected; it’s unaffected or unconditioned by causes and circumstances.
 It doesn’t do anything, in the sense that it doesn’t produce an effect.
 It doesn’t produce anything.
-Therefore it is permanent, in the sense of static; doesn’t change.
+Therefore, it is permanent, in the sense of being static; it doesn’t change.

-Because you always have to remember that when in Buddhism we talk about static and nonstatic phenomena, some of them in both classes last forever, and some of them last for only a limited period of time.
-A mental continuum lasts forever, but it changes from moment to moment; it’s nonstatic.
-So impermanent in that sense.
+Because we always have to remember that when in Buddhism we talk about static and nonstatic phenomena, some of them in both classes last forever, and some of them last for only a limited period of time.
+A mental continuum lasts forever, but it changes from moment to moment; it’s nonstatic, so impermanent in that sense.
 This point about an eternal nonstatic phenomenon – like, for instance, the mental continuum of a person – is a good example of why we need to be a bit precise in terms of it being an affected phenomenon.
 A mental continuum of somebody doesn’t arise from causes – it’s not created by anything – nevertheless, it is affected by circumstances.
 In other words, the presence or absence of certain objects affects it in terms of what that person is conscious of at any time.
-So it is affected, but it’s not created by anything.
+It is affected, but it’s not created by anything.
 That’s why I prefer “affected” or “unaffected” phenomenon.
 I think it’s a little bit clearer than “conditioned” or “unconditioned,” although “conditioned” and “unconditioned” isn’t so bad.
 I have no idea how it’s going to be translated at the teachings.
-But these are very central terms that are going to appear over and over again.
-If you don’t understand them, you’re going to be completely lost.
+However, these are very central terms that are going to appear over and over again.
+If we don’t understand them, we’re going to be completely lost.

-One question here is: In terms of something being eternal, does it mean that something really has no beginning nor an end, or does it mean that you can’t show a beginning or an end?
+One question here is in terms of something being eternal, does it mean that something really has no beginning nor end, or does it mean that we can’t show a beginning or an end?
 This is a point that is raised in the Buddhist texts, and the particular point in which this is discussed is about Brahma.
-Brahma thinks that he is eternal and the creator of everything because he is unable (the mind of Brahma is unable) to see that things are without a beginning and an end, and so he looks at just his existence and the existence of the universe – this particular universe in which Brahma is born – as being without a beginning or without an end.
+Brahma thinks that he is eternal and the creator of everything because the mind of Brahma is unable to see that things are without a beginning and an end, and so he looks at just his existence and the existence of the universe – this particular universe in which Brahma is born – as being without a beginning and an end.
 It’s just limited, however, because he can’t see beyond it.

-So there is that distinction between a limited mind that thinks that something is eternal but is not, simply because the mind makes that mistake, simply because it’s limited because it can’t see further.
-But here what I’m talking about is actually no beginning and no end.
+There is that distinction between a limited mind that thinks that something is eternal but is not, simply because the mind makes that mistake, and simply because it’s limited, it can’t see further.
+Here what I’m talking about is actually no beginning and no end.
 That’s the mental continuum from the Mahayana point of view.
-Hinayana says that the mental continuum does have an end, when you die in the lifetime in which you achieve liberation or enlightenment, so-called parinirvana, but Mahayana refutes that.
-And Aryadeva in fact mentions and refutes that point as well in this text.
-And, again, it says in the Mahayana sutras (or in these Mahayana commentaries) that it’s the arhats who have limited minds still and so they think that, with parinirvana, the mental continuum ends.
-But it’s just that their mind is limited; they can’t see beyond that.
+Hinayana says that the mental continuum does have an end when we die in the lifetime in which we achieve liberation or enlightenment, so-called parinirvana, but Mahayana refutes that.
+Aryadeva, in fact, mentions and refutes that point as well in this text.
+Again, it says in the Mahayana sutras (or in these Mahayana commentaries) that it’s the arhats who still have limited minds and so they think that, with parinirvana, the mental continuum ends.
+However, it’s just that their mind is limited; they can’t see beyond that.

-So this term which may only be translated as “phenomenon” and “non-phenomenon” is a very crucial term that has a lot of meaning to it.
-So if that’s the only way that it will be translated – and, as I say, I have no idea how it will be translated – please try to fill in some meaning; otherwise, what is explained and translated might sound really much too confusing and meaningless.
+Thus, this term which may only be translated as “phenomenon” and “non-phenomenon” is a very crucial term that has a lot of meaning to it.
+If that’s the only way that it will be translated – and, as I say, I have no idea how it will be translated – please try to fill in some meaning; otherwise, what is explained and translated might sound much too confusing and meaningless.

 Truly Established Existence in Vaibhashika

-By the way, all of this becomes really quite crucial in Aryadeva’s discussion, and in the general debates among all the various non-Buddhist and Buddhist Indian schools, because now they apply all of this to an analysis of such very central metaphysical themes or philosophical themes such as: What kind of phenomenon is space, and time, and the ultimately smallest particles that comprise things?
+By the way, all of this becomes really quite crucial in Aryadeva’s discussion and in the general debates among all the various non-Buddhist and Buddhist Indian schools, because now they apply all of this to an analysis of such very central metaphysical or philosophical themes such as: what kind of phenomenon is space and time, and the ultimately smallest particles that comprise things?
 These are the topics about which all of this is discussed.
-So you can see that very quickly it becomes even deeper.
+We can see that very quickly it becomes even deeper.
 For instance, does time do anything?
 Well, time does do something, in the sense that it may be time for us to have our coffee break.
-So the time causes us to make a pause.
-“But now it’s not the time.”
+The time causes us to pause.
+For example, “But now it’s not the time.”
 “You are out of time.”
 “I have no time for this.”

 Truly Established Existence in Sautrantika

-True existence – truly established existence – for the Sautrantikas: there are two interpretations.
-The Jetsunpa textbook interpretation – this is only in Gelugpa – the Jetsunpa textbook tradition says that “truly established existence” means the ability to perform a function, and so only functional phenomena have truly established existence, and only they have substantial existence.
-The Jetsunpa position is held by Sera Je and Ganden Jangtse monasteries, so the Geshes who come from there will usually explain this position.
-So “truly established existence” from this point of view of being synonymous with “substantially established existence” is used in the same way – I mean as synonyms – in both the Vaibhashika and Jetsunpa Sautrantika, except that the Sautrantikas say that this is limited to only functional phenomena – because, come on, how can you say that nonfunctional phenomena are nonfunctional, yet the fact that they serve as an object of the cognition of them counts as actually doing something and so, fro that point of view they are functional?
-Everybody has problems with that Vaibhashika system, in terms of this assertion.
-So, for the Sautrantikas (according to Jetsunpa), the so-called nonstatic impermanent phenomena (functional phenomena) are truly existent; and the static nonfunctional phenomena (or permanent phenomena), they’re not truly existent, because they don’t perform a function.
+There are two interpretations of true existence, truly established existence, for the Sautrantikas.
+The Jetsunpa textbook interpretation – this is only in Gelugpa – says that “truly established existence” means the ability to perform a function, and so only functional phenomena have truly established existence, and only they have substantial existence.
+The Jetsunpa position is held by Sera Je and Ganden Jangtse monasteries, so the geshes who come from there will usually explain this position.
+Thus, “truly established existence” from this point of view of being synonymous with “substantially established existence” is used in the same way – I mean as synonyms – in both the Vaibhashika and Jetsunpa Sautrantika.
+Except that the Sautrantikas say that this is limited to only functional phenomena because how can we say that nonfunctional phenomena are nonfunctional.
+Yet the fact that they serve as an object of the cognition of them counts as actually doing something and so, from that point of view, they are functional.
+Everybody has problems with Vaibhashika system, in terms of this assertion.
+For the Sautrantikas (according to Jetsunpa), the so-called nonstatic, impermanent phenomena (functional phenomena) are truly existent; and the static, nonfunctional phenomena (or permanent phenomena) are not truly existent because they don’t perform a function.

-The other interpretation of Sautrantika within Gelugpa, the Panchen system, which is followed by Drepung Loseling monastery, and that His Holiness was basically trained with – and it’s also asserted by Ganden Shartse.
-Well, His Holiness’s two senior and junior tutors come from those monasteries and so, often, His Holiness will explain from this position.
-According to their definition, “truly established existence” within Sautrantika means something is established from its own side.
-And, because of that, both functional and nonfunctional phenomena, both static and nonstatic, both permanent and impermanent phenomena have truly established existence.
+The other interpretation of Sautrantika within Gelugpa, the Panchen system, is followed by Drepung Loseling monastery, and that was what His Holiness was basically trained with; it’s also asserted by Ganden Shartse.
+Well, His Holiness’s two senior and junior tutors come from those monasteries, so often, His Holiness will explain from this position.
+According to their definition, “truly established existence” within Sautrantika means that something is established from its own side.
+Because of that, both functional and nonfunctional phenomena, both static and nonstatic, both permanent and impermanent phenomena have truly established existence.
 In other words, they really do exist.
 Jetsunpa agrees that both static and nonstatic phenomena exist from their own side, but they don’t call that “truly established existence.”

 Truly Established Existence in Chittamatra

-Chittamatra.
-Chittamatra says that – now we get into the Mahayana schools in Buddhism – Chittamatra defines “truly established phenomena” (truly established existence) as those phenomena whose existence is established by findable individual defining characteristic marks on the side of the object.
-And that includes both functional phenomena (that’s nonstatic or impermanent phenomena) as well as voidness.
-They include voidness there – defined in their own way of defining voidness, which is very different from the Madhyamaka ways of defining voidness.
-And they say that voidness, despite being a static, nonfunctional phenomenon, is also truly existent, because it has – its existence is established by the fact that it has individual defining characteristics on its own side.
+Now, we get into the Mahayana schools in Buddhism.
+Chittamatra defines “truly established phenomena” (truly established existence) as those phenomena whose existence is established by findable individual defining characteristic marks on the side of the object.
+That includes both functional phenomena (nonstatic or impermanent phenomena) as well as voidness.
+They include voidness there, defined in their own way of defining voidness, which is very different from the Madhyamaka ways of defining voidness.
+They say that voidness, despite being a static, nonfunctional phenomenon, is also truly existent, because its existence is established by the fact that it has individual defining characteristics on its own side.

-Voidness has – its existence is established by an individual defining characteristic (rang-gi mtshan-nyid-kyis grub-pa) on its own side.
+The existence of voidness is established by an individual defining characteristic (rang-gi mtshan-nyid-kyis grub-pa) on its own side.
 Other static phenomena, like space, don’t have that on their own side.
-That sounds like the definition of inherent existence?
-I didn’t want to complicate this by getting into further terminology, so let’s leave inherent existence aside.
-“Inherent existence” (rang-bzhin-gyis grub-pa) literally means existence established by something’s self-nature – in other words, self-established existence.
+That sounds like the definition of inherent existence, but let’s not complicate this by getting into further terminology, but “inherent existence” (rang-bzhin-gyis grub-pa) literally means existence established by something’s self-nature – in other words, self-established existence.
 Self-nature is something on its own side, an individual defining characteristic.
-But I don’t remember the exact logical pervasions – if everybody has these three terms as synonymous: established by individual defining characteristics, by self-nature, and from its own side.
-So let’s not complicate this further.
-For example: For Svatantrika, existence established by self-nature is not equivalent to truly established existence.
+I don’t remember the exact logical pervasions in terms of whether all these schools have these three terms as synonymous: established by individual defining characteristics, by self-nature and from its own side.
+Let’s not complicate this further.
+For example, for Svatantrika, existence established by self-nature is not equivalent to truly established existence.
 For Prasangika, they are synonyms.
-So it gets complicated.
+It gets complicated.

 Truly Established Existence in Madhyamaka

-Now, when we get to the Madhyamaka schools, Svatantrika and Prasangika, truly established existence is a false way of existing.
+When we get to the Madhyamaka schools, Svatantrika and Prasangika, truly established existence is a false way of existing.
 It doesn’t exist.
 Nothing can be established truly.
-Then Svatantrika and Prasangika define that differently.
-For both of them – the common aspect here is that truly established existence is unimputedly established.
-So it is established not by the fact that it is imputed on something or labeled onto something, but established… Truly established would be unimputed.
+Then, Svatantrika and Prasangika define that differently.
+For both of them, the common aspect here is that truly established existence is unimputedly established.
+It is established not by the fact that it is imputed on something or labeled onto something but truly established would be unimputed.

-And, according to Madhyamaka, nothing exists unimputedly; nothing truly exists.
-I mean, put it this way: The existence of things cannot be truly established.
-It’s only established in terms of labeling.
-Mental labeling.
-Mentally labeling it doesn’t create the object though, just how do you establish – How do you know that something exists?
+According to Madhyamaka, nothing exists unimputedly; nothing truly exists.
+I mean, put it this way, the existence of things cannot be truly established.
+They’re only established in terms of labeling, mental labeling.
+However, mental labeling doesn’t create the object.
+Then, how do we know that something exists?
 What establishes that it exists?
 Well, it’s the reference of a word.
-That last point is an important point that is very frequently misunderstood, in terms of mental labeling.
+This last point is an important point that is frequently misunderstood, in terms of mental labeling.
 My mentally labeling you a “person” doesn’t create you as a person.
 Whether I mentally label you a “person” or anybody else mentally labels you a “person” is irrelevant.
 What is a person though?
-A person is just what the word “person” refers to, on the basis of continuity of body and mind; that’s all.
-That establishes what is a person, but doesn’t create a person.
+A person is just what the word “person” refers to on the basis of continuity of body and mind; that’s all.
+That establishes what is a person but doesn’t create a person.
 It is what the word or concept refers to on a basis.
-It’s neither the word, nor is it the basis.
+It’s neither the word nor is it the basis.

-Yes, there is a conventionally existent you or a person.
-And this becomes a big further topic of investigation.
+Yes, there is a conventionally existent “you” or a person.
+This becomes a big further topic of investigation.
 The Madhyamaka view is not a nihilist view.
-They are always being accused of being nihilist.
-They are not nihilists.
-There is a conventionally existent me, but what establishes that there’s a conventionally existent me?
+They are always being accused of being nihilists, but they are not.
+There is a conventionally existent “me,” but what establishes that there’s a conventionally existent “me”?
 It is what the word “me” refers to.

 Let’s use the example of the color orange.
-The color orange.
-The universe doesn’t exist with colors, all by itself – you know, light existing with orange light, and yellow light, and red light, and so on.
-What establishes that there is such a thing as orange, yellow, or red?
-Well, it’s the words “orange,” “yellow,” and “red.”
-You can’t have, from the side of the universe, a meaning of a word independent of their being words.
+The universe doesn’t exist with colors, all by itself – for instance, light existing with orange light, yellow light, red light and so on.
+What establishes that there is such a thing as orange, yellow or red?
+Well, it’s the words “orange,” “yellow” and “red.”
+We can’t have, from the side of the universe, a meaning of a word independent of their being words.
 The meaning of a word only exists in relation to a word.
-So orange, yellow, red – their existence is established in terms of what the words “orange,” “yellow,” and “red” refer to, on a basis of light.
-So then the question is, well, what’s the definition?
+So orange, yellow and red, their existence is established in terms of what the words “orange,” “yellow” and “red” refer to, on a basis of light.
+Then the question is, what’s the definition?
 Are there defining characteristics on the side of the light or not?

-And Svatantrika says yes: wavelength from this to that point is orange, wavelength from that to that point is red, and so on.
-So, in combination with that, with that findable defining characteristic, by its power in connection with the power of a mental label “orange,” “red,” or “yellow,” then you establish the existence of something.
+Svatantrika says yes, that wavelength from this to that point is orange, and that wavelength from that to that point is red, and so on.
+In combination with that, with that findable defining characteristic by its power in connection with the power of a mental label “orange,” “red,” or “yellow,” we establish the existence of something.

-And Prasangika says, “Hey, wait a second.
+Prasangika says, “Hey, wait a second.
 That can’t be so.”
-Defining characteristics.
-That was made up by somebody – by a concept – who wrote it in the dictionary that orange is from this wavelength to that wavelength, red is from this wavelength to that wavelength.
+Defining characteristics were made up by somebody who wrote in the dictionary that orange is from this wavelength to that wavelength, and red is from this wavelength to that wavelength.
 That’s a mental label as well.
-It isn’t that, from the side of the object, there’s boundaries, and there’s the little mark that you find on a graph of the wavelength.
+It isn’t that, from the side of the object, there are boundaries, and there’s the little mark that we find on a graph of the wavelength.
 There’s a certain phenomenon and we’ve called it a “wavelength”; somebody made up the concept of a wavelength to refer to this.
-And, even within that, there’s the measurements, and so on.
+Even within that, there are the measurements and so on.
 All of that is based solely on concepts and words.
-In terms of establishing its existence, there’s nothing on the side of anything that you can find.
+In terms of establishing its existence, there’s nothing on the side of anything that we can find.

 When they talk about “you can’t find anything,” they’re talking about that.
-You can’t find, on the side of an object, something that either by its own power, totally independently, or in conjunction with mental labeling, establishes or makes something what it is.
+We can’t find, on the side of an object, something that either by its own power, totally independently, or in conjunction with mental labeling, establishes or makes something what it is.
 Even words aren’t truly established.
-Some people took meaningless acoustic patterns and decided that that was a word and gave it a meaning.
+Some people took meaningless acoustic patterns and decided that was a word and gave it a meaning.
 There’s nothing inherent in this pattern of sounds.
-Let alone the fact that we imagine that, no matter how it’s pronounced, and what volume, and what voice, all of it’s the same word.
+Let alone the fact that we imagine that no matter how it’s pronounced, what volume and what voice, all of it is the same word.
 That’s also pretty weird.

-These are the topics that are behind the word “truly existent,” and what’s usually translated as “inherent existence,” and “functional phenomenon” or just “phenomenon” and “non-phenomenon.”
-And these words will just be thrown out like that in the discussion, in the explanation, and it might sound completely beyond our ability to deal with, and meaningless.
-But when you have all this background that can be filled in, and you’re familiar enough with that background so that you can apply it very, very quickly, then we understand the profundity of this text and the discussion.
-So, with this type of background, even just an introductory talk, it at least gives us an idea of what is needed in the process of being able to approach a meaningful study of this type of text.
+These are the topics that are behind the word “truly existent,” and what’s usually translated as “inherent existence” and “functional phenomenon” or just “phenomenon” and “non-phenomenon.”
+These words will just be thrown out like that in the discussion, in the explanation, and it might sound completely beyond our ability to deal with and meaningless.
+However, when we have all this background that can be filled in, and we’re familiar enough with that background so that we can apply it very, very quickly, then we understand the profundity of this text and the discussion.
+With this type of background, even just an introductory talk, it at least gives us an idea of what is needed in the process of being able to approach a meaningful study of this type of text.
 It’s a very advanced text.

 Everything Is Like an Illusion

-The person and the finger, and all these things, do conventionally exist?
+The person, the finger and all these things, do they conventionally exist?

 Well, this is the whole point.
 The non-Prasangika schools say, “Hey, you’re nihilists.
 The consequence of what you’re saying is that nothing exists.”
-And this is not at all the Prasangika position.
-The Prasangika position is – this is why Gelugpa says Prasangikas actually are saying something, asserting something – that, well, but there is the conventional existence of things; there is convention and words do refer to something.
-And then the others will accuse them, “Well, if you say they refer to something then you mean that there is something findable.”
-And so then they accuse them of going to the other extreme.
+This is not at all the Prasangika position.
+The Prasangika position is that there is the conventional existence of things; there is convention, and words do refer to something – this is why Gelugpa says Prasangikas actually are saying something, asserting something.
+Then the others will accuse them, “Well, if you say they refer to something, then you mean that there is something findable.”
+Then, they accuse Prasangikas of going to the other extreme.

-And this gets into the whole next topic, which I didn’t really plan to go into at all, and I don’t want to go into because we don’t have time, which is “everything is like an illusion.”
-And what does that actually mean?
-Things that don’t exist – like truly established existence, from a Madhyamaka point of view – are an illusion; they don’t exist at all.
+This gets into the whole next topic, which I didn’t really plan to go into at all, and I don’t want to go into it because we don’t have time, which is “everything is like an illusion.”
+However, what does that actually mean?
+Things that don’t exist, like truly established existence, from a Madhyamaka point of view, are an illusion; they don’t exist at all.
 Conventionally existent things are like an illusion; they appear to exist in a way in which they don’t actually exist.
 That’s an important distinction to keep in mind.
-Because some schools will say that everything is an illusion, which is referring to the appearance of true existence – that’s an illusion – true existence is an illusion; it doesn’t exist at all.
+Because some schools will say that everything is an illusion, which is referring to the appearance of true existence, that true existence is an illusion; it doesn’t exist at all.
 Some non-Gelugpa schools will speak like that.
-Gelugpa always says like an illusion – that there’s a deceptive appearance.
-Deceptive appearance.
-The conventional truth of something, actual conventional truth of something, appears to exist in a way in which it doesn’t exist, like an illusion does.
-But let’s not go further into this discussion.
+Gelugpa always says “like an illusion,” there’s a deceptive appearance.
+The conventional truth of something, the actual conventional truth of something, appears to exist in a way in which it doesn’t exist, like an illusion does.
+However, let’s not go further into this discussion.

-So, as I said, we can’t guarantee how deeply and how profoundly His Holiness will discuss all of this.
-If we can project from previous discourses of His Holiness, His Holiness likes to go into extreme complicated depth about all of this.
-And, since he loves his discussions with the scientists so much, he might bring in quantum physics, which is very much related to this whole topic of the interaction of a mind that is measuring things, or observing things, and the actual existence of things.
-So be prepared that His Holiness might speak on an incredible high level.
+As I said, we can’t guarantee how deeply and how profoundly His Holiness will discuss all of this.
+If we can project from previous discourses of His Holiness, he likes to go into extreme, complicated depth about all of this.
+Since he loves his discussions with the scientists so much, he might bring in quantum physics, which is very much related to this whole topic of the interaction of a mind that is measuring or observing things, and the actual existence of things.
+Be prepared that His Holiness might speak on an incredibly high level.

 Aryadeva’s Eight Chapters on Voidness

-Now let’s go briefly through the content of the eight chapters on voidness.
+Let’s go briefly through the content of the eight chapters on voidness.
 As I said, mostly what Aryadeva does is refute, by showing the absurd conclusions that would follow from them, the various assertions of this wide variety of non-Buddhist and Buddhist schools that we mentioned.
-So what I think to do is to – I just chose some of the points in each of these chapters to give you a little bit of an idea.
+I just chose some of the points in each of these chapters to give you a little bit of an idea.
 There really isn’t any time to explain any of them in depth, and I doubt that His Holiness will do that either.
-If I can extrapolate from previous discourses of His Holiness, His Holiness is likely to give a detailed explanation of voidness itself – a little bit like what I was doing, although maybe not going into the various schools, just sticking to Prasangika – and then go quickly through the verses without explaining each of the points, and maybe just explaining a few here and there that he finds of interest.
-But, by going through some of these examples of the points raised in the verses here, at least I think you’ll get some idea of the scope of topics that Aryadeva addresses.
+If I can extrapolate from previous discourses of His Holiness, he is likely to give a detailed explanation of voidness itself – a little bit like what I was doing, although maybe not going into the various schools, just sticking to Prasangika.
+Then, go quickly through the verses without explaining each of the points, and maybe just explaining a few here and there that he finds of interest.
+However, by going through some of these examples of the points raised in the verses here, at least I think you’ll get some idea of the scope of topics that Aryadeva addresses.

 Chapter Nine: Indicating the Meditations for Refuting Static Functional Phenomena

-This chapter deals with the whole issue that there can be certain things which are static, yet nevertheless can do something – can produce an effect.
-This is asserted by various schools in various different ways and concerning various different things that they consider to be both static and functional.
-And, in addition, with truly established existence.
-And whenever Aryadeva – I mean, Aryadeva doesn’t use the word “truly established existence” in the text.
-But, when it’s explained, what will be behind the explanation is, in addition to everything that all of these non-Prasangika schools say, is that they are asserting everything on the basis of truly established existence the way that Prasangika defines it.
+This chapter deals with the whole issue that there can be certain things which are static, yet nevertheless can do something, can produce an effect.
+This is asserted by various schools in different ways and concerning different things that they consider to be both static and functional.
+In addition, with truly established existence, Aryadeva doesn’t use the word “truly established existence” in the text, but when it’s explained, what will be behind the explanation is, in addition to everything that all of these non-Prasangika schools say, they are asserting everything on the basis of truly established existence the way that Prasangika defines it.

-Functional phenomena, Aryadeva says, functional phenomena that arise from causes and circumstances – that’s the definition of functional phenomena – cannot be static with truly established existence.
+Aryadeva says functional phenomena arise from causes and circumstances – that’s the definition of functional phenomena – and cannot be static with truly established existence.

 (9.2) Whatever (functional phenomena there are) do not exist just at any place or at any time without relying (on causes and circumstances).
 Therefore, there is no such thing whatsoever as a (functional phenomenon that is) static, anytime, anywhere.